MiguelRenato/AQC-Automation/README.md

 - 3- Go to https://github.com/tasmota/tasmotizer and download Tasmotizer run it and he will get the firmware for you.
 Happy hack .

 - In case you have doubts don't forget make a Googling, this is a very documented subject on the internet and that's why I won't go into detail.
-After Tasmota is connected to your wifi and configured as "Sonoff TH" let's move on or next step.
+After Tasmota is connected to your wifi and configured as "Sonoff TH" let's move on to the next step.

 #
 - Third step go to the tasmota console and create the following RULES.